This negotiating method was invented in the 1970s, by Law Professors Roger Fisher and William Ury from Harvard University.

 This method is based on 4 principles:

-Reasoned negotiation avoids haggling during negotiations; it allows:
+Reasoned negotiation avoids haggling during negotiations; it ensures the following:

-- Each party’s needs and concerns to be taken into consideration,
+- Each party’s needs and concerns are taken into consideration,

-- The use of “objective” criteria used to base the negotiations on elements that are tangible, measurable and reliable, accepted by both parties,
+- The use of “objective” criteria grounds the negotiations on tangible, measurable, and reliable elements that are accepted by both parties,

-- The parties to go beyond emotions which enables them to negotiate thanks to a positive and constructive technique,
+- The parties can move beyond their emotions, being empowered to negotiate thanks to a positive and constructive technique,

-- The parties to come up with a range of possible solutions, among which the parties will find one which will provide both of them with a greater mutual benefit.
+- The parties come up with a range of possible solutions, one of which will provide both of them with a greater mutual benefit.

-- The parties to preserve or/and recreate relationships with each other.
+- The parties preserve or/and restore healthy relationships with each other.

-Reasoned negotiation is particularly well suited to labour law since in disagreements there is often an interference with the parties’ personalities and an effect on the emotions; hence it is very difficult for them to manage overcome their emotions.
+Reasoned negotiation is particularly well suited to labour law, given that in disagreements, there is often an interference with the parties’ personalities and an effect on the emotions, which make it very difficult for them to successfully overcome their emotions.

-A lawyer trained in reasoned negotiation can be the person who, at the conclusion of the negotiation, will enable his/her client to have a satisfactory agreement in hand for all the parties concerned, and, accordingly, enable them to maintain good relations between each other.
+A lawyer with an expertise in reasoned negotiation can be the person who guides his/her client through the negotiation until they have a satisfactory agreement in hand for all the parties concerned, which accordingly, enables them to maintain good working relations with each other.